Neoblast: Blastema formation

-The gene smed-wi-1 is expressed by all neoblasts.

-There are two distinct populations of neoblasts, called zeta and sigma.
-Zeta and sigma neoblasts look the same, but they have different gene regulatory networks.
-Also, zeta neoblasts are postmitotic, while sigma neoblasts are mitotic and specifically responsible for injury repair.
-Sigma neoblasts produce brain, intestine, muscle, excretory, pharynx, and eye cell types.
-They also lead to cells that become zeta neoblasts.
-Zeta neoblasts then develop the other epidermal cell types.
+New cells produced by dividing neoblasts form the regenerating blastema.
+Hours following the injury, a wound response is initiated.
+The initial wound response is characterized by an increase in the number of cell divisions and by expression of injury-response genes.
+The expression of genes that are required for regenerating the specific damaged tissues is observed few days following the injury.
+The changes in gene expression are followed by the rapid growth of the blastema, and with emergence of new functional tissues.

 Molecular characteristics

 Components of chromatoid bodies

 Neoblasts have chromatoid bodies, which are electronically dense structures composed of ribonucleoprotein complexes that are possibly responsible for maintaining neoblasts.
 Two protein components have been found within the chromatoid bodies DjCBC-1 and SpolTud-1, which are homologous to proteins involved in the proliferation of germline cells in other organisms.